Have you entered the storehouses of the snow...Job 38:22

 It’s a good advertisement.
 It got my attention.
 I am not sure what AARP wants me to do after I watch this advertisement.
 Probably they want me to join AARP.
 Or maybe they think that I will feel empowered if I join AARP to write a book, open a business or sail around the world.

 I actually remember when I first heard about AARP.
 My father would have been old enough for AARP, if it existed, when I was born.
-For a while, he and my mother lived in a retirement high rise, OATS Towers in Columbia MO.
+For a while, he and my mother lived in a retirement high rise, OAK Towers in Columbia MO.
 It was there he saw his first AARP magazine and quickly joined.
 I don’t know if it empowered him.
 Probably it didn’t.

 Nevertheless, something seems to happen when we get older.
 For me, it is like going through adolescence all over again.
 Life is shifting.
 Life is changing.
 I am changing.
 I find myself at times just like the awkward insecure girl I was at 13.